qiushiyan/nyclodging/inst/app/www/dataset.md

 <h2>About the dataset</h2>

-This application aims to explore and visualize Airbnb listings in NYC in 2019.
-It contains measurements on host, room description, room type, reviews, availability, geographic location, etc.
+<p>This application aims to explore and visualize Airbnb listings in NYC in 2019.</p>

+<p>It contains measurements on host, room description, room type, reviews,
+availability, geographic location, etc.</p>

 You can jump to other sections: